mesonbuild/meson-python/README.md

 #### Platform Support

 - Linux :+1:
-- Windows :soon:
+- Windows :hammer:
+  - Does not support linking against libraries from the Meson project
-- MacOS :soon:
+- MacOS :hammer:
+  - Does not support linking against libraries from the Meson project
 - Other UNIX-like :warning:
   - Most platforms should work, but currently that is not tested or guaranteed